sonnenscheinchen/amiga/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a, --a500            emulate an Amiga 500 (default) -b, --a1200           emulate an Amiga 1200
-  -c, --a4000           emulate an Amiga 4000
-  -t, --turbofloppy     faster floppy, can be set twice -n, --onefloppy       use only one floppy drive
-  -l, --lowres          use low resolution, can be set twice -w, --writeable       use writeable floppy images -g, --scale           use fixed 2x/3x or 4x scaling -x, --xmem            use X-tra memory
+  -h, --help            show this help message and exit -a, --a500            emulate an Amiga 500 (default), set twice for A600 -b, --a1200           emulate an Amiga 1200, set twice for CD32 -c, --a4000           emulate an Amiga 4000, A4000/PPC or A4000/OS4 -t, --turbofloppy     2x, 8x or infinite floppy speed -n, --nrfloppy        use multiple times to set number of floppy drives -l, --lowres          use low resolution, can be set twice -w, --writeable       use writeable floppy images -g, --scale           use fixed 1x/2x/3x... scaling -x, --xmem            use X-tra memory
-  -m MEM MEM MEM, --mem MEM MEM MEM
+  -m chip fast slow, --mem chip fast slow
-                        specify chip, fast and slow mem directly -v, --vsync           enable vsync
-  -r, --lowaccuracy     lower the emulation accuracy, can be set twice -q, --quietfloppy     quiet floppy drives
+                        specify chip, fast and slow mem directly -v, --vsync           enable vsync, set twice for low lateny -r, --lowaccuracy     lower the emulation accuracy, can be set twice -q, --quietfloppy     quiet floppy drives
   -k, --keepaspect      keep aspect ratio